omeka/omeka-s-enduser/docs/importexport.md

 If equivalent plugins/modules are installed on both the source site and the target site, Omeka Classic Importer can import module-specific metadata.
 For example, geolocation data facilitated by the Mapping module in S and the Geolocation plugin in Classic will automatically be imported; [PDF Text](https://omeka.org/classic/plugins/PdfText/){target=_blank} elements can be imported and mapped to [Extract Text](https://omeka.org/s/modules/ExtractText/){target=_blank} fields.

-You cannot currently export from an Omeka S site to a Classic site.
+You cannot currently export directly from an Omeka S site to a Classic site.
+See the options to export and import via spreadsheet, below.

 ### Import from S to S